MKLab-ITI/hackair-data-retrieval/README.md

 ### Webcams collector

 #### Description
 <a href="https://developers.webcams.travel/" target="_blank">Webcams.travel</a> is a very large outdoor webcams directory that currently contains 64,475 landscape webcams worldwide.
-Webcams.travel provides access to webcam data through a comprehensive and well-documented free API.
+Webcams.travel provides access to webcam data through a free API.
 The provided API is RESTful, i.e. the request format is REST and the responses are formatted in JSON and is available only via <a href="https://www.mashape.com/" target="_blank"> Mashape</a>.
 The collector implemented uses the webcams.travel API to collect data from European webcams.
 The endpoint exploited  is the */webcams/list/* and apart from the continent modifier that narrows down the complete list of webcams to contain only webcams from specific continent, two other modifiers are used: a) *orderby* and b) *limit*.
 The orderby modifier has the purpose of enforcing an explicit ordering of the returned webcams in order to ensure as possible that the same webcams.
 The limit modifier is used to slice the list of webcams by limit and offset given that the maximum number of results that can be returned with a single query is 50.

 ## Image analysis for sky detection and localization